jai-python3/umlet-utils/README.rst

 ===========

-Software for generating Umlet class diagrams of a Python code base
+Utilities for  generating Umlet use case- and class diagrams.

 Features
 --------

-* TODO
+The following exported console scripts are available:

+- umlet-utils-python-api-to-umlet-class-diagram
+- umlet-utils-survey-python-codebase
+- umlet-utils-yaml-to-use-case

 Credits
 -------